YuxuanLongBeyond/PCSC_2019_Data_Approx/README.md

 Open debug mode if we set `use_debug_mode = 1`.
 In debug mode, it will compute the deviation between data approximated by our implementation and Matlab built-in function.
 In this mode, the parameter `MATLAB_generated_file_name` should be set, as the name of the output data file generated from Matlab built-in function.

-### Root Structure
-*config*---contains configuration files and configuration class.
-*data*---contains data files and Matlab script (for reference data generation in debug mode).
-*doc*---stores the documentation from Doxygen.
-*plot*---contains plot methods by Gnuplot and Matlab.
-*src*---contains source files for the implementation of the main algorithms.
-*test*---contains data IO handling (include data generation) and test suite.